kumaravelrajan/kumaravelrajan.github.io/_posts/Deutsch-Notes/2025-10-14-Deutsch-Notes.md

 ---
 categories:
   - german
+description: Comprehensive German grammar notes from A1 to B1 levels, supporting self-study for the Deutsch B1 exam using Telc DaF Kompakt textbook.
 ---

 My Deutsch B1 exam is on 3 Nov.
 2025.
 I have been preparing for the exam on my own using Telc DaF Kompakt A1-B1 textbook.
 Here, are the notes on German Grammar I took for A1, A2 and B1 levels.